First Time Expo: How To Get The Most Out Of It For Your Business and Brand

 This is probably the most critical of all decisions.
 Get it right and you’ll reap the benefits.
 Get it wrong and you could regret it.
 When you apply to attend the expo or trade show, get a detailed floor plan of the venue.
 Look for a strategic position so that you’ll be able to capture the attention of as many visitors as possible.

 Bear in mind the priority is to attract as many visitors to your display stand in the time that you’re there – what happens when they come to your stand is only important – if they come.
+Be sure to utilize POP displays to differentiate your brand from other vendors.
 If you can, choose a design that will stand out, because of an elevated or ceiling-suspended display that attracts immediate attention, and is visible from throughout the venue.

 If that’s not an option, either because of the venue or budget restrictions, then opt for a stand located where people are definitely going to pass by – that probably means somewhere near the main entrance.

 Once you’ve attracted visitors – then what?

 There are two aspects you can control at the expo or trade show; the place (where you locate you exhibition stand) and promotion (how you promote your business and brand).
 Make sure you and your team have everything to hand; product specs, promotional leaflets, giveaways, etc. Be organized and get brochure printing and business card printing done well in advance of the expo or trade show date.
 You don’t want to run out of these items.
 Get ideas for other marketing aids you might want to use from experts such as eazy print.